Another retired woman falls victim to insecurity in Córdoba: she was robbed of everything and ended up locked inside

 Impunity in broad daylight

-The incident took place in the far east of the city, in broad daylight and on a public holiday when surveillance is usually relaxed.
+The incident occurred in the far east of the city, in broad daylight and on a public holiday when security is usually more relaxed.
 The woman managed to free herself and called 911, which allowed police personnel to arrive and assist her.
 The criminals not only stole valuables but also her personal vehicle, a gray Chevrolet Agile.

 According to police sources, the retiree was intimidated for several minutes while they demanded that she transfer more money.
 It is estimated that the amount transferred was around 300,000 pesos (661 pounds), although it is not ruled out that they may have stolen even more.
 The level of violence and planning is concerning to local residents, who are demanding greater police presence and answers.